Soojin-Lee0819/Computational-Artwork/April13/README.md

 ````

-### Background that blocks the Drawing
+### Can't Draw Continuous Line on the Image

-When I had background for the class, the continuous line that players draw were not visible.
+The continuous line could were not visible on the.
+Therefore, I drew created a png file of a Korea flag line sketch

 ### Connecting Arduino to Processing